sdziallas/comp55/docs/labs/EclipseLoot.md

 ## Cool Eclipse Keyboard shortcuts

-- Eclipse has **many** cool keyboard shortcuts that can make navigation very easy, but here are a few cool ones.
+- Eclipse has **many** cool keyboard shortcuts that can make navigation very easy, but here are a few cool ones

   | Shortcut Key Mac | Shortcut Key Windows | Description |
   | ---------------- | -------------------- | ----------- |